Help support survivors!

 What is the time commitment?

-After completing the required training through JUST 410 and once approved by SHARPP’s Direct Services Coordinator, students should expect to staff our 24/7 helpline at least 3 times per semester.
-Shifts are selected by the student, and the length of shifts will be discussed during the informal meeting prior to registering for JUST 410.
+After completing the required training and once approved by SHARPP’s Direct Services Coordinator, students should expect to staff our 24/7 helpline for 300 hours each semester (average of 1 shift per week).
+Shifts are either 16 or 24 hours long, and are self-selected by each advocate.

-In addition to staffing the helpline 3 times per semester, Peer Advocates are asked to:
+In addition to staffing the helpline throughout the semester, Peer Advocates are asked to:

-- Attend monthly continuing education meetings offered during the academic year
+- Attend 1-hour monthly meetings throughout the academic year